 INEC staff attended to the few persons that turned out.
 Their capacity and staying power were therefore not tested as to whether they have mastery of the processes in terms of conduct of free, fair and credible elections.
 The usual delay associated with accreditation including finger print verification by the card reader were not noticed.
 Sensitization of the electorates during setup was done, the ballot boxes were displayed to ensure nothing is inside, so also were the number of ballot papers.
-Though, these are not test of competent or capacity.
+Though, these are not test of competence or capacity.
+In PU 016, Maje Ward 9, Suleja, INEC staff were on top of the job, explaining details and being rather courteous.
+The same for PU 019, Tundu Wada South, Minna, Niger state as well as in Ward 14, PU 004 in Obuama, Degema in Kalabari, Rivers.